rcassani/universal-shortcuts/README.md

 2. Execute `python3 mk_unishortcut.py <targetpath>`
 3. A file called `targetpath.cmd` will be created in the current Directory

-A previous unishortcut if existent, will be replaced.
-The **target** can be either a file or a directory.
+The **targetpath** is the path to the target, and the target can be either a file or a directory.